Shelley Niro: Art career

 Niro explored the oral history of the Haudenosaunee people in general and the diaspora of Mohawk people in particular.
 She is known for her photography, which often combines portraits of living Native women with customary Mohawk imagery.
 She uses herself, friends, and family members as models.
 Her 1992 photographic series, This Land Is Mime Land and 500 Year Itch employ humorous pop culture references, such as Elvis Presley and Marilyn Monroe.
 Niro often works in diptychs and triptychs, using photographic processes such as photo montage, hand tints, and sepia tones.

 Shelly Niro is often compared to the artist Cindy Sherman because they both cast themselves in different roles in an attempt to break down various stereotypes.
 Niro, however, never fully disguises herself.
 "She wants the viewer to recognize her within her manifestations."

 As her skills advanced, Niro would feature family members in her art pieces.
 Her piece Time Travels Through Us shows her mother and two of her sisters as a way to represent the social, cultural, and personal values passed from generation to generation.
-The colors purple and silver reference Iroquois aesthetics and culture.
+The colors purple and silver reference Haudenosaunee aesthetics and culture.
 A turtle represents Niro's spirit animal, as well as being a reference to the Turtle Clan of which she is a member.

 Most of Niro's work is conceptual, touching on themes of gender imbalance, cultural appropriation, and the importance of cultural influences.
 She uses the immersion of different mediums to engage her audience with her perspective.
 In spite of the serious themes such as cultural loss and oppression, some of Niro's pieces have used humor and satire as a form of resistance to convey social misconceptions about her culture while poking fun at outdated stereotypes and ideas.

 In 2023, the Art Gallery of Hamilton, Smithsonian Institution's National Museum of the American Indian, New York City, and National Gallery of Canada, Ottawa venue presented a retrospective exhibition of Niro's work, Shelley Niro:500 Year Itch.
 The retrospective included the premiere of her newest film, Café Daughter.